jasujm/bridge/README.md

 # Bridge

-[Contract bridge](https://en.wikipedia.org/wiki/Contract_bridge) is a well-known trick-taking card game where two partnerships compete each other.
+[Contract bridge](https://en.wikipedia.org/wiki/Contract_bridge) is a well‐known trick‐taking card game where two partnerships compete each other.

 The goal of this project is to produce a lightweight peer‐to‐peer computer bridge application for social games.

 ## Features

-Currently you can only do few things with the application

-- One or several backend peer applications can be started and connected to each other (no peer discovery yet)
-- The protocol between the peers is as of now cleartext, so no peeking the network traffic to figure out what cards the other peers are dealt :innocent:
-- Frontend client applications can be connected to backends
-- After that you are ready to play bridge with duplicate scoring
+- GUI for playing social bridge games
+- Multiple models of networking: client‐server and peer‐to‐peer
+- Cards can be echanged between peers by secure protocol preventing cheating
+- Duplicate scoring (but no support for duplicate deals)

 ## Installing